Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Discussion

-The presence of TC is further supported by Fig. \ref{fig:cross_comparison}, in which the particles systematically populate regions of high strain-rate.
+The presence of TC is demonstrated in our simulations in several ways.
+First, in Fig. \ref{fig:cross_comparison} (Sec. \ref{spatdist}) the particles systematically populate regions of high strain-rate.
 A cross-comparison between the left and the middle panel of Fig. \ref{fig:cross_comparison} shows that particles avoid regions of voids containing the coherent vortical structures.
 A distinct void region is observed in the color-map for the particle count coinciding with a region where vorticity reaches its peak in the left panel.
 Similarly, a correlation is observed between the particle concentrations (middle panel) and the strain-rate map.
 A central tenet of TC is that particles are systematically ejected from the regions of high vorticity into adjacent regions with high strain-rate -- a feature that clearly manifests itself in the simulation with $\St_K=0.04$.

-The operation of TC in the simulation is further supported when the void length scales are compared to that for St$_{\ell} = 0.3$.
-From the bottom right panel of Fig. \ref{fig_U2_Rprime}, St$_{\ell} = 0.3$ roughly occurs where $kH \sim 2\times 10^3$, which corresponds to a length-scale $\sim 0.003 H$.
-An eyeball estimate for the length-scales of the voids that contain the coherent vortex structure in the left panel of Fig. \ref{fig:cross_comparison} lie between $0.0015$ and $0.003$ in the units of $H$.
+Second, the operation of TC in the simulation is further supported in Sec. \ref{spatdist} by agreement of the void length scales with those associated with St$_{\ell} = 0.3$.
+From the bottom right panel of Fig. \ref{fig_U2_Rprime}, St$_{\ell} = 0.3$ roughly occurs where $kH \sim 2000$, which corresponds to a length-scale $\sim 0.003 H$.
+Meanwhile, an eyeball estimate for the length-scales of the voids that contain the coherent vortex structure in the left panel of Fig. \ref{fig:cross_comparison} lie between $0.0015 H$ and $0.003 H$.
 This remarkable consistency between the two values of $\ell$ assessed independently supports the robust operation of TC \NewEditv{throughout the settled midplane layer}.